one2nc/ekyc-pratik/README.md

 ----

 ## How to setup
-- To set up docker containers of postgres and MinIO from docker-compose file, run.
+- To set up docker containers of postgres, redis and MinIO from docker-compose file, run.

 ```sh
 make setup